redhat-et/MCU/mcv/README.md

 }
 ```

+### Detecting System GPU Devices

-You can also use the TKDK client API to retrieve details about the system's
+You can also use the MCV client API to retrieve details about the system's
 available GPUs:

 ```go